Hold on to Your Butt!

 The specialty bins at Emerald Beach have been introduced as a trial and the hope is that more and more bins will be installed, not only on the Coffs Coast but well beyond too.

 And they are already proving to be successful.
-After only one week of installation 128 butts have already been put in the bins.
+In the first week of installation, 128 butts were put in the bins.
 Lilli commends local smokers for being so willing to use the bins and hopes the trial will be an enormous success in helping everyone- including the local wildlife.
 The foundation will regularly empty the bins into collection boxes which are sent off to be recycled.

 It’s certainly a worthwhile cause.
 Cigarette filters were once made from cotton wool but these days, are made from cellulose acetate (plastic) and can take up to five years to break down.
 Discarded butts contain chemicals such as nicotine, cadmium, arsenic and lead all of which can leach into the environment.
 It’s obviously in everyone’s best interest to be pro-active about discarding them appropriately.